new orleans’ premier

 Car accidents can happen virtually anywhere, and it can be difficult to determine whether your recent accident qualifies for legal action beyond exchanging insurance information with the other driver or settling the matter between the two of you.
 A minor car accident such as a low-speed collision in a parking lot may not seem like it is worthy of a lawsuit at first, but the reality is that even a minor car accident can warrant legal recourse.

 All of the damages from a minor car accident may not be immediately apparent.
-The SUV that backed into your vehicle at the shopping center parking lot may not only have dinged your bumper, but also cracked or bent your vehicle’s frame, leading to substantially expensive repairs and possibly other damages due to lack of personal transportation.
+The SUV that backed into your vehicle at the shopping centre parking lot may not only have dinged your bumper but also cracked or bent your vehicle’s frame, leading to substantially expensive repairs and possibly other damages due to lack of personal transportation.
 A personal injury claim allows an injured person to recover compensation for the results of another party’s negligence.
 If another driver caused a minor accident with your vehicle, it is vital to fully assess the damages before agreeing to any kind of settlement or arrangement with the at-fault driver.

 You should also seek medical treatment after a car accident, even if it seems minor.
 An insurance company and/or jury will take your claim more seriously once they notice you sought medical care immediately after your accident.
 A minor car accident may not cause severe injuries like bone fractures or traumatic brain injuries, but they can easily aggravate a preexisting condition, cause soft tissue injuries to the muscles, ligaments, and tendons, or even cause a minor concussion or whiplash.